 The first session of the program this year is led by Dr. Christine Schindler, clinical assistant professor in the College of Nursing.
-Students complete a three credit community theory course on campus, prior to traveling to Piura and complete the three credit clinical portion in country.
+Students complete a three-credit community theory course on campus, prior to traveling to Piura, and complete the three-credit clinical portion in Peru.
 Because these are Marquette courses, grades will appear on the Marquette transcript and will factor into a student's GPA.

 Students in this program stay in the Catholic parish housing with visitors from various organizations.
 Meals are provided by the parish